jreybert/vimagit/README.md

                       commit message
                       if in commit section, commit the staged changes in commit mode previously set
-        CA            if not in commit section, amend the staged changes into the previous commit
+        CF            amend the staged changes into the previous commit, without modifying previous commit message
         I             add the file under the cursor in .gitgnore

 ## Installation